MayankGadiya/Sales_Evaluation_of_Prime_stores/README.md

 ### ✤ SALES EVALUATION OF PRIME STORES

 ## Objective
 The objective of this Sales evaluation is to examine the orders data to identify trends, patterns, and insights that can help in making data-driven business decisions.
 The analysis focuses on comparing the performance of various categories over different time periods, specifically between the years 2022 and 2023.
-Evaluation is performed using Jupyter notebook and verifyung results in SQL.
+Evaluation is performed using Jupyter notebook and verifying results in SQL.

 ## Insights
 1. **Year-over-Year Growth**: